-The principal business activity of the Syndicate is general insurance and reinsurance underwriting.
+The Syndicate's principal activity is the underwriting of general insurance and reinsurance business in the Lloyd's market.
 The underwriting strategy reflects the Directors' view of prevailing market conditions in the classes of business written by the Syndicate during the year.